patzm/plex-music-rating-sync/README.md

-  -h, --help           show this help message and exit --dry                Does not apply any changes --reverse            Reverses ratings synchronization from Plex to local player --full               Force full synchronization.
+  -h, --help           show this help message and exit --dry                Does not apply any changes --reverse            Reverses ratings synchronization from Plex to local player --full               *Expirimental* Force full synchronization.
 By default will only evaluate tracks that are different than last synchronization.
   --sync               Selects which items to sync: one or more of: tracks, playlists [default is tracks] --log LOG            Sets the logging level
   --passwd PASSWD      The password for the plex user.
 NOT RECOMMENDED TO USE!